kitschpatrol/tldraw-cli/readme.md

 #### Subcommand: `tldraw export`

-Export a local tldraw ".tldr" file or a tldraw\.com URL to an svg, png, json, or tldr file.
+Export a local tldraw ".tldr" file or a tldraw\.com URL to an svg, png, or tldr file.
 Prints the absolute path(s) to the exported image(s) to stdout.

 Usage: